scolex/genereic_zebra/README.md

     A[I,J] == A[K,L] - 1

-    feature value with indices [I,J] is left to house with feature value whith indices [K,L]
+    feature value with indices [I,J] is left to house with feature value with indices [K,L]

 - Feature value belongs to the house nexto to another feature value house